thalium/icebox/www/content/posts/getting_started.md

 Before using Icebox on our "win10" VM, we need to download PDBs so we can understand & match addresses to symbols and read/write kernel structures.

+For Windows guests, you will need at least matching ntkrnlmp and ntdll pdbs.

-On linux, you can use the symbols.py script to automatically download missing symbols from microsoft servers to a local directory:
+On Linux hosts, you can use the symbols.py script to automatically download missing symbols from microsoft servers to a local directory.
+Before running the following instructions, check that:
+- The VM is running and named "win10"
+- The Wow64 Task Manager is running in the guest (found at `c:\windows\syswow64\Taskmgr.exe`).

 ```sh
 # setup symbols directory